 Ningaloo is famous for its incredible UNESCO World Heritage listed reef, home to more than 500 species of fish, rays and turtles.
 However many don’t realise that between July and October, the fringing coral reef of the Ningaloo Coast serves up some pretty awesome swells.
 At the north of the cape, The Bommie, Dunes and Wobiri Access offer waves of varying difficulty while at the southern end of the reef, surfers at Gnaraloo can expect three metre waves even on an average day.

 The perfect combination of endless surf breaks and ecological wonders make the Ningaloo Coast a great getaway destination for those who can’t agree on one or the other.
 Make sure you have plenty of time to explore all of the Reef’s secrets though, as driving along the length of the 280km reef takes at least eight hours!

 3. Bells Beach, VIC

 Who can go past the famous Bell’s Beach in Torquay?
-Home to matted mops of salty, sun-kissed hair, surf brand warehouse sales and of course the world’s longest running professional surfing competition, the Rip Curl Pro, which since has continued to draw massive crowds over the Easter long weekend.
-I still remember visiting as a little kid in my oversized Rusty cap with ice cream in hand, jostling other spectators for a prime viewing spot atop the golden Torquay dunes.
-If you’re visiting the area, hire a car at Melbourne airport to get straight on the road towards this exceptional surfing spot.
+Home to matted mops of salty, sun-kissed hair, surf brand warehouse sales and of course the world’s longest running professional surfing competition, the Rip Curl Pro, which consistently draws massive crowds over the Easter long weekend.

 4. Lord Howe Island, NSW